Trøndelag county authority

-While the term county (fylke) denotes the geographical area, the County Council (fylkeskommune) is the democratically elected body, that provides a wide range of public welfare services.
+While the term county (fylke) denotes the geographical area, the county council (fylkesting) is the democratically elected body, that provides a wide range of public welfare services.
 Norway's public sector is comprised of three levels: the national government, the municipalities, and between them, the county councils.

-Trøndelag County Council is responsible for developing the region in several ways.
+Trøndelag county authority is responsible for developing the region in several ways.
 We provide upper secondary education, dental health services and public transportation.
 We are also in charge of the majority of the public roads, a variety of cultural activities, environmental issues and to facilitate economic growth and development.

 The political leadership